 I rush towards the scream.
 My breath is ragged and my thighs are slightly cramped, but I march onward.
 I try to hide the giddiness of stopping my first actual crime.

-I take another deep breath as I pull the improvised onion mask over my head and tighten the noose at the end of the bag.
+I take another deep breath as I pull the improvised onion mask over my head and tighten the noose.
 My eyes prickle as the lingering smell of onions overcome my senses.
 I stagger slightly and lean against a wall before righting myself after a moment.

 I curse myself for not having a proper mask.
 Rorschach would not have had these kinds of problems.

 I turn left at the next corner.
 Little Whinging is my town and I know these alleys like the back of my hand.
-Even so, I'm vaguely sure that the scream came from further downwards.
+Even so, I am vaguely sure that the scream came from further down.

 I sprint the last couple of metres and press my body against the brick wall of the adjacent building, slowly peering around the corner.
 I could vaguely make out a man in a trench coat, some sort of sausage-like brownish object in his right hand and vigorously jerking it back and forth while his left, holding the lapels of his trench coat open.

-For once, I am glad that my vision is partly obscured.
+For once, I am glad that my vision is obscured.

 "Hey!"
-I try to mimic a deep scratchy voice from my position; slightly hidden from the view before I fully emerged from my spot.
+I try to mimic a deep gravelly voice from my position before I fully emerged from my spot.

-The flasher turns around hastily to leave the alley, but I am already one step in front of him.
-With a sudden burst of concentration, I teleport right in front of him with a small crack, my right leg is already pulled back before I unleash the full force of the carried momentum directly on the man's genitals.
+He turns around hastily to leave the alley, but I am already one step ahead.
+I teleport right in front of him with a small 'crack'.
+My right leg is already pulled back before I unleash the full force of the carried momentum directly on the man's genitals.

-In the back of my mind, I inner-monologue, 'Must remember to get shoes clean'.
+In the back of my mind, I think:

 It took what felt like an eternity when the man finally crumpled to the floor.